Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submitted manuscript s original and has never been published or is currently undergoing review in another journal.
+• The manuscript is confirmed to be original and has never been published or is currently under review in another journal or conference proceedings for review and publication, in whole or in part.

-• The submitted manuscript files must be in MS WORD or ODT format
+• The manuscript file is submitted in MS Word or ODT format

-• Is the systematic writing of the manuscript consistent withn the style of the Settlement Journal (Template)
+• The systematic writing of the manuscript is consistent with the Jurnal Permukiman template

 Author Guidelines